2018 Festival Featured Guests

 Lachlan Goudie, known to most for presenting the BBC’s Big Painting Challenge, is an artist, writer and Arts broadcaster.
 Son of the Scottish artist Alexander Goudie, educated in Glasgow and Cambridge, Lachlan has written and presented the recent BBC series on The Story of Scottish Art and The Art of Industry.
 His latest exhibition of paintings of the shipyards of Govan and Rosyth is currently touring Britain.

-Lachlan will be in conversation with Richard Ormond exploring the technique and historical context of some of Sargent’s finest works.
+Lachlan was in conversation with Richard Ormond exploring the technique and historical context of some of Sargent’s finest works.

 Guy Fraser Sampson